Tominous/Languages/README.md

-here your welcome to translate languages
+<h3>CubedCraft Network Transulations</h3>

+This is the area to translate the server into the many spoken languages around the globe!